xkocum00/Digital-electronics-1/Labs/08-traffic_lights/README.md

 ## Preparation tasks (done before the lab at home)

-Read the article [Implementing a Finite State Machine in VHDL](https://www.allaboutcircuits.com/technical-articles/implementing-a-finite-state-machine-in-vhdl/) (parts **A Bit of Background** and **The Finite State Machine**) and understand what an FSM is.

 Fill in the table with the state names and output values accoding to the given inputs.
 Let the reset has just been applied.

 | **Input P** | `0` | `0` | `1` | `1` | `0` | `1` | `0` | `1` | `1` | `1` | `1` | `0` | `0` | `1` | `1` | `1` |